Photographing The Concert Scene with Live Music

 Update the Barrington Coffee House is gone, but tot forgetting.
 Scoff Trif created an amazing performance center.

 I had the pleasure of meeting Sharon Sable and Suzie Brown in June 2010 at the Barrington Coffee House and the performance and was awesome.
-It was the first I had heard Sharon sing, and I have to say she has a voice like an angle.
+It was the first I had heard Sharon sing, and I have to say she has a beautiful voice.
 Suzie Brown went on and gave an awesome performance as always.
 I could not get enough of their music, so I bought their CD’s, Suzie album “Side Streets” and Sharon’s album “Comfort Me”.
 You can find more about theses at the links below, or go to iTunes.
 Their music has a healing quality to it and enjoy it so much, thank you, Sharon and Suzie, your music heals me and makes me feel whole and centered.

 I still have some CD’s by these artists.
 You all remember CD’s?